Westpac NZ interest rate changes

 Deposits

-• Base interest for our Simple Saver, Online Saver, Cash Management and Ready Access accounts have been reduced by 5bps to 0.05%.
+· Bonus interest for Westpac Bonus Saver and Westpac Bonus Saver PIE has been reduced by 40bps to 1.35%pa.
+Base interest has been reduced by 5bps to 0.05%.
+The total available rate will now be 1.40%.
+This change will become effective on Monday August 12.

+· Our 32 day Notice Saver interest rate has been reduced by 40bps to 2.00%pa.
 This change will become effective on Monday August 12.